kalekdev/uni/semester-1/technische-mechanik/notes.typ

 This can of course be integrated to determine the velocity and position functions.
 IMPORTANT: Do not forget to account for the initial velocity / position!
 Integration only returns the total velocity gained / lost or the displacement.

 === Momentum
-Momentum is a conserved quantity (within a system) of how much force is needed to change the velocity of an object with units $"kg" m s^(-1)$:
+Momentum is a conserved quantity (within a system, provided the total external force is 0) of how much force is needed to change the velocity of an object with units $"kg" m s^(-1)$:
 $
   arrow(p) = m arrow(v)
 $